bcgov/nr-polaris-docs/DEPLOY.md

 ## 3. Add custom Jinja2 templates

-Configuration files are stored in the `playbooks/templates/` directory and should be updated with the required template variables.
+Configuration templates are stored in the `playbooks/templates/` directory.
+Update these templates with the required Jinja2 variables for your application.

 Each template must also be referenced in the `playbooks/custom-tasks.yaml` file.